Holographic Screen Sequestration

 In relation to \Sec{sec:Application}, quantum extremal islands may have some connection to coarse grainings based on leaves of timelike holographic screens in the interior of an AdS black hole.
 For instance, an island in the black hole interior provides a new geometric reference that could affect the way one thinks about nesting of the causal wedges of screen leaves.
 While these comments are perhaps the seeds of interesting questions, we leave further investigation to future work.

 ~

 {\it Acknowledgments:} We thank Bartek Czech, Edgar Shaghoulian, and Mark Van Raamsdonk for comments and discussions during the preparation of this manuscript.
-A.C.-D. was supported for a portion of this work by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number PDF-545750-2020].
+A. C.-D. was supported for a portion of this work by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number PDF-545750-2020], and by Grant \#62312 from the John Templeton Foundation for ``The Quantum Information Structure of Spacetime'' (QISS) project.
 P.L. is supported by the Four Year Doctoral Fellowship at the University of British Columbia.
 G.N.R. is supported by the James Arthur Postdoctoral Fellowship at New York University.
 This work has benefited from discussions at the QIMG 2023 long term workshop (YITP-T-23-01) held at the Yukawa Institute for Theoretical Physics, Kyoto University.